jfree/jfreesvg/README.md

 --------------

 Version 4.2 (not yet released)
-- add winding rule to path data if required (bug#25).
+- add winding rule to path data if required (bug#25);
+- migrated to JUnit 5.

 Version 4.1 (26 March 2020)
 - correction of fix for encoding of images (bug#21).